 Mom always believed in combining pleasure with her work, and by sandwiching poetry between the pages of her recipes, she had only to turn a page or two to find some helpful thought or word of encouragement or a smile to help her through a long day.

 Her favorite cooking poetry was always present whenever the days got too stressful or busy, and she needed a boost.
 Sometimes reading a special kitchen poem can brighten one's day like receiving a fresh bouquet of yellow flowers.

 Do you have favorite little poems you've clipped from magazines and newspapers?
 Try inserting them one by one into your recipe books and have them handy whenever you need a little dose of happiness.

-Let poetry and cooking be a part of your day!
+Let kitchen poems and cooking be a part of your day!